open-edge-insights/eii-deployment-tool-frontend/README.md

 # Running Deployment tool front end

 ## Prerequisites

-   Please ensure that all the pre-requisites needed for EII are installed.
+> - Please ensure that all the pre-requisites needed for EII are installed.
 Please refer to [EII README](https://github.com/open-edge-insights/eii-core/blob/master/README.md) for more details.
+> - Please follow [pre-requisites for video accelerators](https://github.com/open-edge-insights/eii-core#using-video-accelerators-in-ingestionanalytics-containers) and [pre-requisities for cameras](https://github.com/open-edge-insights/video-ingestion#camera-configuration) before trying to change the config through the deployment tool front end

 ## Configuration

   * The frontend server will run on the port defined at the env variable PORT in docker-compose.yml.
   * The frontend server will run in dev mode (http/insecure) or prod mode (https/secure) depending on the env variable 'dev_mode' in docker-compose.yml.
     By default prod mode is enabled.